inkstitch/inkstitch/collections/_docs/da/004-004-font-tools.md

 Place each font in a subdiretory of your custom font directory.
 Each font folder should contain at least one font variant and one json file.
 Additionally it is recommended to save a license file as well.

 Font variants have to be named with an arrow, indicating the stitch direction it has been created for (`→.svg`, `←.svg`, etc.).
+It is also possible to create a folder named with an arrow name instead and insert multiple font files for a specific direction.

 The json file has to include as a minimum requirement the fonts name.